Azerbaijan Food Guide

 Piti

-Traditional lamb and chickpea soup slow-cooked overnight in individual clay pots (piti).
-Lamb, chickpeas, potatoes, saffron, dried plums create rich broth.
-Eaten in two stages: first broth with bread, then meat and vegetables.
-Specialty of Sheki region.
-Clay pot cooking imparts unique earthy flavor.
+A lamb and chickpea soup cooked slowly overnight in individual clay pots, also called piti.
+Lamb, chickpeas, potatoes, saffron, and dried plums make a deep broth.
+You eat it in two stages, first the broth soaked into bread, then the meat and vegetables.
+It's a Sheki specialty, and the clay pot gives it an earthy taste you don't get otherwise.

 Dolma